Last Revised: September 6, 2022.

 SpyHunter Software sends us (a) a list of the executable programs that are currently running in memory on the user's system; (b) a copy of any executable files that a user attempts to launch or access where such files are 'unknown' in SpyHunter Software's database; (c) the name, location, size, digital signature and md5 hash of each file that is set to start automatically on the user's computer; and (d) information about when and how those files and programs operate.
 In addition to this information, SpyHunter Software sends us the SpyHunter Software version number and language, the IP address of the computer on which SpyHunter Software is installed and your hardware ID.
 For users with a paid subscription, SpyHunter Software also transmits their username and password.
 All of the file information and identifying information is encrypted before being sent, and the identifying information is not stored.

 SpyHunter Software compares the file and program information that it receives, against the information in its databases and then returns relevant classification information to the user.
 Statistics regarding information on programs and files received and analysed are kept indefinitely, but the actual transmission is purged.
 Geolocation information is analysed so that infections can be reflected in SpyHunter Software's Malware Tracker tool.
-IP addresses are not stored, other than in ordinary server logs, which are purged regularly.
+IP addresses are not stored, other than in ordinary server logs, which are purged regularly or as may be necessary to allow purchases of the Product, provide our services to you and/or to satisfy legal requirements.

 Information from Updates to SpyHunter Software: If a user clicks the "Check for updates" button on the user interface, and whenever SpyHunter Software automatically updates, SpyHunter Software sends us the SpyHunter Software version number and language, the user's hardware ID and the IP address of the computer on which SpyHunter Software is installed.
 The SpyHunter version number and hardware ID are used to identify the specific updates to transmit, to help resolve billing queries and to allow a specific copy of SpyHunter Software to be de-activated for the security and safety of our users, our products and services or our systems.
 In relation to updates, no geolocation or IP address information is analysed or stored by SpyHunter Software, other than in ordinary server logs, which are purged regularly.